verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Lost in the right direction
 - [ ] Proof that God has favourites
 - [ ] Not hard to get.
 Just expensive to keep
+- [ ] Face card with no spending limit
 I need to be enough—for myself.